-Krakow, Poland – The Netflix adaptation of the book series by Andrzej Sapkowski has moved shooting locations, according to the latest rumours.
-After months of filming in Hungary and the Canary Islands, The Witcher crew has indeed been spotted in the southern Polish village of Rabsztyn and its castle ruins.
+Krakow, Poland – The adaptation of the book series by Andrzej Sapkowski has moved shooting locations, according to the latest rumours.
+After months of filming in Hungary and the Canary Islands, the crew of the Netflix production The Witcher has indeed been spotted in the southern village of Rabsztyn and its castle ruins in Poland.

 For The Witcher fans, Rabsztyn Castle could well be what the highly-anticipated show is using for Kaer Morhen, an old keep where Geralt and other Witchers train.